kbr/fritzconnection/CONTRIBUTING.md

 In general pull requests are welcome.
 Please create an issue first before putting too much work into a pull request that may not get merged at the end, for whatever reason.
 An issue can help to clarify points of view and motivation.

+In case of providing a pull-request please do this for the **development-branch** and not for the master-branch.

-For pull requests there is a golden rule: **keep them small**.
-Smaller pull requests are easier to review and easier to merge – especially in cases when not every part of a larger changeset should get merged and has to get modifications.
+For pull-requests there is a golden rule: **keep them small**.
+Smaller pull-requests are easier to review and easier to merge – especially in cases when not every part of a larger changeset should get merged and has to get modifications.

 Please avoid to just change the formatting.
 The result is most often nothing else than git-diff pollution.
 This is especially true for `black` (or `blue` or the corresponding modes in `ruff`) – this project startet before `black`.
 It is ok to use these tools for modified code snippets, but not for a module.